 This movie contains examples of:

 - Arc Symbol: The recurring sun symbol:

-- The film opens with an eclipse, an event in which the sun and the moon cross paths.
+- The film opens with the solar eclipse of 1999, an event in which the sun and the moon cross paths.

 - The Sun emblem on Daniel's ring.

-- Daniel crosses paths with Luna, whose name means "moon", and suffers the consequences.
+- Daniel crosses paths with Luna (Branka Katić), whose name means "moon", and suffers the consequences.

-- July is a sunny month.
+- Juli is the German name for July, a sunny month.
 She also has a sun tattoo on her lower back.

 - Awesomeness by Analysis: Hilariously subverted.
 Daniel, a physics teacher, does some calculations in the sand, drives the car off the ramp, and sails through the air... only to land in the middle of the river.

 - Chekhov's Gun: The physics lesson in the film's opening.
 Later Daniel uses that piece of math for his car jump across the river.
 Unfortunately, his estimate in river distance was a bit off.

 - Contrived Coincidence: Occurs a few times, for instance when Juli wants to set up a date by telling Daniel that he will meet a girl with a sun (like the one tattooed on her back), and then he meets Melek, who just happens to wear a T-shirt with a sun.
 And then when a dejected Juli decides to hitch a ride anywhere on the first car to pick her up to get away from Hamburg, and then the first car to stop is driven by Daniel.